+Even more costly are the hidden costs of a DUI conviction which can include a dramatic increase in your automobile insurance premiums (including "FR-44 insurance").
 Lesser known indirect expenses can include increases in life or medical insurance, and the impact a criminal record might have on your future educational and employment opportunities.

 Indirect or Collateral Consequences of a DUI Arrest or Conviction

 After a DUI arrest, certain indirect or collateral consequences occur.
-The consequences are particular harsh for individuals in certain professions and those who require special state or federal certification including doctors, lawyers, nurses and other health care professionals, school teachers, counselors, pilots, members of the military, and members of local, state or federal law enforcement agencies.
+The consequences are especially harsh for individuals in certain professions and those who require special state or federal certification including doctors, lawyers, nurses and other health care professionals, school teachers, counselors, pilots, members of the military, and members of local, state or federal law enforcement agencies.

-If you were arrested for DUI at MacDill Airforce Base in Tampa, FL, your DUI case can be prosecuted in the federal court in the Middle District of Florida, United States District Court, Tampa Division.
+If you were arrested for DUI at MacDill Airforce Base in Tampa, FL, your DUI case could be prosecuted in the federal court in the Middle District of Florida, United States District Court, Tampa Division.
 Special considerations apply to cases prosecuted in federal court.
 You must act quickly in these cases to preserve all avenues of attack.

 College students at the University of Tampa (UT) or the University of South Florida (USF) can face immediate consequences to their educational opportunities including a disciplinary hearing even if the college or university student ultimately avoids any DUI conviction.

 Protecting Your Driver's License - The 10 Day Rule

 After an arrest for drunk driving in Hillsborough County, the arresting officer will take your driver's license if your BAC is over the legal limit of .08 or if you allegedly refused to submit to a chemical test of your breath, blood or urine.